-The energy of those times at the MRI, in the midst of escalating collectivization and political control, was remarkable.
+The energy of those times at the MRI, in the midst of increasing political control, was remarkable.
 Also wide-ranging was an early fieldtrip to Fujian for two and a half months in the winter of 1961–62, led by Li Quanmin, and published in 1963.

 All this extraordinary work was carried out under the most taxing conditions.
-Worse was to come: academics and peasants alike, as representatives of the “Four Olds”, suffered grievously after the Four Cleanups campaigns began in 1963, leading to the Cultural Revolution.
-Even in the Hebei village camp where he was sent for “re-education” he furtively continued research, along with Huang Xiangpeng, another master of Chinese musicology.
+Worse was to come: academics and peasants alike, as representatives of the “Four Olds”, suffered grievously after the Four Cleanups campaigns began in 1963.
+In May 1965—after the end of the campaigns, when over thirty MRI employees had undergone Socialist Education in Chang’an county, Shaanxi—they celebrated their temporary freedom with a visit to Huashan:

 The Protestant hymns of Yang Yinliu

-Unlike Bartók, Yang wasn’t also a composer as well as a great ethnomusicologist.
+Unlike Bartók, Yang wasn’t also a composer.
 Except…

 As a coda to this little tribute, the 2-CD set from Wind Records ends with a touching hymn that Yang wrote in 1934, a simple harmonization of the qin piece Yangguan sandie:

 I was most moved to hear the Beijing Protestant Church Choir sing it at a memorial concert for Yang in November 1999.
 His Christian background has long been recognized, but only with the liberalizations since his death did it become possible in China to admit, sotto voce, that he remained a Christian all his life.
-This makes his hymns all the more moving, especially bearing in mind all the silent tribulations of Chinese Christians, artists, intellectuals, and peasants since the 1940s.
+This makes his hymns all the more moving, especially bearing in mind all the silent tribulations since the 1940s of Chinese Christians, along with artists, intellectuals, and peasants.